-- Eligibility of Exhibits – photographs: The photograph used to portray the exhibitor’s entry need not have been taken by the Exhibitor.
+- Eligibility of Exhibits – photographs: As stated in the introduction, any image previously used in the 'Interim' Online show 2020, cannot be reused but a significantly different image of the same exhibit can.
+The photograph used to portray the exhibitor’s entry need not have been taken by the Exhibitor.
 This is not a photographic competition – the quality of the photograph is not being judged but it should be good enough to do justice to the plant being exhibited – if only part of a plant, a single flower or an obviously ‘enhanced’ photo is entered, the exhibit will be down-pointed.

 - Multiple Entries – in a class: Only one entry per registered user is permitted in each class.

 - Multiple Entries – in different classes: The same plant can be entered in more than one class where appropriate – for example, in the ‘Primula’ class and in the ‘Rock Plant in Flower’ class, though it would be preferable to use a different image, even of the same plant.

 - Closing of Entries: Entries will close on Thursday 24th of December 2020 at 5.00pm GMT.

 - Judging: Entries will be judged and results will be announced in early January 2021.